-The Company is exposed to credit risk with respect to its cash and amounts receivable.
+The Company is exposed to credit risk with respect to its cash and cash equivalents and amounts receivable.
 Cash has been placed on deposit with major Canadian financial institutions.

 12. MANAGEMENT OF FINANCIAL AND OTHER RISK (continued)

 (b) Credit Risk (continued)